Kerr-Newman-AdS Black Hole Surrounded by Perfect Fluid Matter in Rastall Gravity: REISSNER-NORDSTROM BLACK HOLE IN PERFECT FLUID MATTER

-the parameter $\alpha$ is the scalar field intensity around black hole, $M$ is the mass of black hole, $Q$ is the charge of black hole, and $\omega$ is the parameter of state equation defined by $\omega=p/\rho$, in which $p$ and $\rho$ are the pressure and density of scalar field matter respectively.
-When $\omega$ is the constant, it corresponds the perfect fluid matter.
-The real dark matter or dark energy could not satisfy this condition, but as an approximate the above assumption is a good description on the behaviour of dark matter and dark energy.
-When $\lambda\longrightarrow 0$, the solution reduces to Kiselev formalism \citep{2003CQGra..20.1187K}.
-For $-1<\omega<-1/3$, the solution represents the black hole surrounded by quintessential dark energy.
-For $\omega=-1/3$, the solution shows the black hole surrounded by scalar field dark matter.
+Although the real dark matter or dark energy could not satisfy the perfect fluid condition, the perfect fluid is a good approximation to describe the behaviour of the dark matter and dark energy.
+When $\lambda\rightarrow 0$, the black hole solution Eq. (\ref{SY3}) reduces to the Kiselev formalism \citep{2003CQGra..20.1187K}.
+For $-1<\omega<-1/3$, the solution represents the black hole surrounded by the dark energy \citep{2003CQGra..20.1187K,2015arXiv151201498T,2017PhRvD..95f4015X}.
+For $\omega=-1/3$, the solution represents the black hole surrounded by the perfect fluid dark matter \citep{2003RMxF...49..203G, 2003gr.qc.....3031K, 2010PhLB..694...10R, 2011IJTP...50.2655R, 2017PhRvD..95f4015X}.